Balmaseda: Charming Town in the Basque Country

 These fortified towers are characterized by their massive construction with smaller openings in the lower sections.
 This design was intended to increase protection against intruders.
 You can’t visit the tower itself, but there is an extensive automobile museum on the site with a comprehensive Rolls-Royce collection of every model ever built between 1910 and 1990.
 If you’re interested in classic cars, you’ll be in for a real treat here!

-Overgrown stone wall with old window and lamp
+A stone wall overgrown with vegetation, featuring an old window and a lamp, at Torre Lozaiga

 The privately run museum is quite an insider tip and somewhat remote.
 You should therefore definitely check the opening times before visiting.